reshmapaul/unblockss/content/news/Hospital execs say they are getting flooded with requests for your health data.md

 source: "CNBC"
 news/source: "CNBC"
 ---
-But hospital execs worry that this data may be used in unintended ways, and not always in the patient’s best interest.
+But hospital execs worry that this data may be used in unintended ways, and not always in the patients best interest.

 [Read on cnbc.com](https://www.cnbc.com/2019/12/18/hospital-execs-say-theyre-flooded-with-requests-for-your-health-data.html)